iandurbach/tree-tutorial/README.md

 Here are some references if you would like to read up on these methods:

-De’ath et al. (2000).
+* De’ath et al. (2000).
 Classification and regression trees: A powerful yet simple technique for ecological data analysis.
-Ecology 81:3178–3192.
-Cutler et al. (2007).
+* Cutler et al. (2007).
 Random forests for classification in ecology.
 Ecology 88(11): 2783-2792.
-Elith et al.    (2008).
+* Elith et al.    (2008).
 A working guide to boosted regression trees.
 Journal of Animal Ecology 77: 802–813